HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 ##### Layout support

+The layout feature presets the `max-width` of the `mat-card` to 1200px and aligns it to the center of the page.
-This feature contains the `small-card` and the `medium-card` classes to set different mat-card sizes and a `fill-remaining-space` class to fill the remaining space in a flexbox.
+This feature also contains the `small-card` and the `medium-card` classes which set different `mat-card` sizes and a `fill-remaining-space` class to fill the remaining space in a flexbox.
 It also includes a `row` class to set a new line.

 ##### Responsive table support